samEmi/Parser-and-Tableau-For-Propositional-Logic/README.md

 # Parser-and-Tableau-For-Propositional-Logic

-Input/Tableau.c parses all of propositional logic, outputing whether a formula is part of a language according to the grammar:
+Input/Tableau.c parses all of propositional logic, outputing whether a formula is part of the language according to the grammar:

 prop ::= p | q | r